 Option 2: Medicare Advantage Regional or Local PPO

 All Medicare Advantage PPO (Preferred Provider Organization) plans include a network of healthcare providers within a Regional (one or more states) or Local (one or more counties with a state) geography.
 When you travel within the PPO network area (Buffalo to Albany to Manhattan, for example) your Regional PPO will include participating providers who can provide care “in network.”

 Some national companies, like Aetna, BlueShield, Humana and United Healthcare have plans and provider networks in all states and often allow members to seek elective (non-emergency) care when away from home from their providers in those other states where there is a comparable plan.
 I was pleased to receive this note from my New York client who used the United Healthcare Regional PPO’s “Passport” feature enabling him to receive non-emergency care in Florida just as if he was home.
 While traveling outside of your local network area, Option 2 isn’t as convenient as Option 1 yet, with a national company, you may have access to providers at home, or in network, copay levels.

 Option 3: Medicare Advantage HMO

 A Medicare Advantage HMO (Health Maintenance Organization) requires you seek non-emergency care from providers and facilities in your home network.
 Emergency service healthcare outside of your home region is always covered and considered “in network,’ however the definition of emergency may not be as broad as we like.
-As with the PPO some national companies, like United Healthcare and Aetna with plans and provider networks in all states, allow local HMO members to seek non-emergency care when away from home from providers in those other states where there is a comparable plan.
+As with the PPO some national companies, like Aetna, BlueShield, Humana and United Healthcare have provider networks in all states, allow local HMO members to seek non-emergency care when away from home from providers in those other states where there is a comparable plan.
 Check around: you may find regional and local HMO plans not having a nationwide network available to you.
 If that’s the case, be prepared to have HMO coverage for emergency services only while traveling.